 The Risks of Taking a Plea Bargain

-The problem, however, with going by the judge is that clients who are otherwise innocent are often willing to accept a deal that may not be right for them because they believe they have no choice.
-Ultimately, whether or not to accept a plea bargain is a tough decision, and one that an experienced lawyer can help guide you through.
+The problem, however, with going by the judge is that otherwise innocent defendants are often willing to accept a deal that may not be right for them because they believe they have no choice.
+Ultimately, whether or not you agree to a plea bargain is a tough decision and one that an experienced lawyer can help guide you through.

 The only way to know whether the plea bargain is right for you is to decide what your chances are of winning at trial.
 The Simmrin Law Group can review your case and help you determine whether you should proceed to trial or take the deal.